First Draw Loans at or Over $2 million—SBA Discontinues Use of Necessity Questionnaires and What Is Next

 …Discontinuance of these two forms will reduce the burden on PPP borrowers with loans of $2 million or greater, as they will no longer be required to complete the Loan Necessity Questionnaires to obtain forgiveness of their loans.
 SBA will also be able to conserve its finite audit and review resources and be better positioned to process forgiveness decisions within the statutory deadlines."

 In the first two weeks of July, the SBA began notifying PPP lenders that the lenders will not be required to obtain the Necessity Questionnaires as part of the forgiveness process.
-However, the SBA is still in the process of formally implementing this change and has indicated that it will do so shortly through a FAQ.
+On July 29, 2021, the SBA deleted FAQs #46 and #53, stating that they are deleted “due to the discontinuance of the use of the Loan Necessity Questionnaire (SBA Form 3509 and 3510)[,]” and added the following new FAQ #69:

-Necessity Review Continues: First Draw PPP Loan borrowers with loans $2 million or greater that have not applied for forgiveness are the primary beneficiaries of the discontinuance of the forms.
+Necessity Review Continues: As a result, First Draw PPP Loan borrowers with loans $2 million or greater that have not applied for forgiveness are the primary beneficiaries of the discontinuance of the forms.
 However, the withdrawal of the forms does not change the SBA review process for PPP loans.
-The SBA may take into account “the borrower’s circumstances and actions both before and after the borrower’s certification to the extent that doing so will assist SBA determining whether the borrower made the statutorily required certification in good faith at the time of the First Draw PPP loan application.”
+With that said, the deletion of FAQ #53 leaves some uncertainty as to what the SBA will review.
+By deleting FAQ #53, the SBA removed the wording that it would take into account “the borrower’s circumstances and actions both before and after the borrower’s certification to the extent that doing so will assist SBA determining whether the borrower made the statutorily required certification in good faith at the time of the First Draw PPP loan application.”
 (Emphasis added.)
-(See FAQ 53.)
+(See former FAQ 53.)

-Support and Documentation Are Still Needed: As the SBA review procedures have not changed, all PPP borrowers are encouraged to continue to assemble, document, and retain their information that supports “necessity,” and in particular, use the information requested in the Forms as a possible checklist.
+Support and Documentation Are Still Needed: As the SBA review procedures have not changed, but there appears to be a shift in focus, all PPP borrowers are encouraged to continue to assemble, document, and retain their information that supports “necessity,” and in particular, use the information requested in the Forms as a possible checklist.
 See “First Draw Loans $2 Million and Up and the PPP Necessity Questionnaires.”
 Borrowers should be prepared to present their narrative or rationale on “necessity” if it is requested or during a review.
 Borrowers should also assemble and maintain information for eligibility, the calculation of the loan amount, and the use of funds.
 See “Updated Key Considerations for PPP Documentations under the Economic Aid Act.”

 Schwabe is committed to providing our clients with up-to-date resources to understand the CARES Act and navigate the COVID-19 pandemic.
 For more information about the PPP Loan Forgiveness Applications, visit our PPP Portal.
 This article summarizes aspects of the law relevant to the PPP program; it does not constitute legal advice.
 For legal advice for your situation, you should contact an attorney.